pochette en cuir matelassé

 quilted leather pouch tutorial

-For this model, Jessica from the MARS workshop used a wrinkled leather already glued with foam but she still preferred to add a padding to obtain a very " fluffy " effect.
+For this model, Jessica from the MARS workshop used crumpled leather already glued with foam but she still preferred to add wadding to obtain a very " fluffy " effect.

-• Prepare the leather padding by tracing the “sun” line on the rectangle of tissue paper.
+• Prepare the leather quilting by tracing the “sun” outline onto the rectangle of tissue paper.

-• Assemble the fleece on the back of the leather with double-sided tape.
+• Assemble the wadding on the reverse side of the leather using double-sided tape.

-• Then position the tissue paper on the right side of the leather using pliers so as not to damage it.
+• Then position the tissue paper on the right side of the leather using clips so as not to damage it.

 quilted leather pouch tutorial

-• Install the Teflon presser foot and the special leather needle on the machine.
-Before you start stitching, Jessica advises you to do a test on a piece of leather to adjust the thread tension and the stitch length.
+• Attach the Teflon presser foot and leather needle to the machine.
+Before you begin stitching, Jessica recommends testing a piece of scrap leather to adjust the thread tension and stitch length.

-• Start stitching gently, following the lines on the tissue paper (or parchment paper).
+• Start pricking gently following the lines on the tissue paper (or parchment paper).

 quilted leather pouch tutorial